ploneintranet/ploneintranet.theme/README.rst

   git clone git@github.com:ploneintranet/ploneintranet.theme.git
   cd ploneintranet.theme/prototype
   sudo bundle install

+Bourbon http://bourbon.io/ will be installed as part `bundle install`.

 We use `node`, `npm` and `bower` to manage the Javascript dependencies of Webwork and build the bundles.
 You have the option to